Cephalometry: Forensics

 Cephalometry can be used to assist in forensic investigations.
 Researchers work to compile databases of population-level craniometric data.
 Due to variations in cranial measurements by population these types of databases can help assist investigators working in a known region.

 One such database was utilized to test whether craniometric measurements can be utilized to measure stature when only fragmentary remains are available.
 Researchers created a database cranial measurements utilizing cephalograms of Garo women living in Bangladesh.
 Head circumference, head length, facial height from 'nasion' to 'gnathion', bizygomatic breadth and stature were all measured and documented.
 The measurements of the women were placed into a database and then a normative value was given for each measurement within that population.
-Results indicated that the only head circumference was positively statistically correlated with stature.
+Results indicated that only head circumference was positively statistically correlated with stature.

 One way in which cephalograms can be utilized is for accurate age estimation but not for sex estimation.
 One study confirmed that the mandibular ramus length is strongly related to chronological age and can be utilized to predict whether an individual is older than 18 years or older with a highly significant degree of accuracy (95% confidence interval).
 If the ramus length is 7.0 cm or more, then the individual has an 81.25% probability of being 18 years or older.
 Further, the study confirmed that there is not a strong degree of sexual dimorphism between mandibular ramus length until an individual reaches 16 years of age.
 The accuracy of predicting sex with mandibular ramus length is only 54% making it an unreliable indicator of sex in forensic contexts.
 The study also has impacts for providing age estimation of living people.
 This could be applicable in immigration, criminal and civil investigations, adoption of children, or old-age pension requests.
 The study utilized scanned cephalometric radiographs to conduct the study.
 Cephalometry remains to be the most popular and useful method for investigating the craniofacial skeletal morphology.
 Skull measurements are also important for facial reconstruction in cases of disputed identity.
 In the Punjab study, the mesocephalic was the most common craniotype followed by dolicocephalic in the tropical regions.
 The brachycephalic was more common in the temperate regions.
 Genetic and environmental factors have been suggested for the presence of variations in cephalic indices among population groups.
 Dietary habits have also been shown to modulate the craniofacial form of people.
 The data this study gathered is only valid for the adult population and may be useful in future forensic contexts.